A photo of a load of industrial chimneys taken with a drone

 Clear, concise reports

-We use a high-resolution camera for our inspections, which allows us to stay away from the chimney so as not to cause any further damage - which is a real risk with a manned inspection.
-High-definition, detailed images are taken of any areas of irregularity on the stack - both inside and outside.
-These are then summarised in clear reports with a full listing of the data collected.
+We use a high-resolution camera for our inspections, which allows us to inspect the chimney from a safe distance, without causing potential further damage — which is a real risk with a manned inspection.
+High-definition images are captured of any irregularities, inside and out, and summarised in a clear report with all relevant data.

-The entire chimney stack is inspected.
-We look for cracks, discolouration, and corrosion to the interior of the stack.
-The inside of a stack is most susceptible to corrosion, and requires a much different inspection to the outside.
-In tight spaces, we use a collision-avoiding drone to prevent damage to the chimney.
+The full chimney stack is inspected, paying particular attention to cracks, discolouration and internal corrosion.
+Since the inside of a stack is more prone to wear, it requires a different approach.
+In tight spaces, we use a collision-avoiding drone to protect both the chimney and equipment.
 There's no need to endanger people's lives by entering the stack.
-The inspection is done entirely by drone, and you can watch it live from the ground.
+The inspection is carried out entirely by drone, with live footage available from the ground.

 Less labour, less downtime

-Inspecting the outside of a chimney stack requires less labour, materials, and downtime than traditional methods.
+Inspecting the outside of a chimney stack requires less labour, fewer materials, and minimal downtime.
 Although our drone stays far back from the structure, we still capture high-quality and detailed images.
-We provide clear data of any damage to ducts, ventilation, and the structure itself, allowing you to make the right repair at the right time.
+We provide clear data of any damage to ducts, ventilation, and the structure itself, helping you plan repairs efficiently.

 How can we help?